zisdead1/PokemonAPI_Node_Server/README.md

 To install and test this REST Endpoint

-1. Clone the following public git repo to your local machine https://github.com/zisdead1/PokemonAPI_Node_Server
+1. Clone the following public git repo to your local machine using your prefered method (zip file available if needed) https://github.com/zisdead1/PokemonAPI_Node_Server

 2. Install docker for your test machine from